 Our Hall of Famers and legends have had their say on this topic so I’ll let them take over.
 We will also get a run down from Peoplevox’s own Oliver and JB.

 Nathan Bawden – Head Data Coordinator at Street/Skatewear retailers Flatspot and Always in Colour

 Charged with pulling insights and converting them into strategies from the businesses’ various data sources, Nathan found joy in a distributed system and an ecommerce specific BI tool, rather than wrestling with an ERP.

 We couldn’t make an ERP work from a cost front, and our biggest pain point was our warehouse systems.
 That became especially clear when talking to the ERP guys.
 The main issue was that we were handling so much of the process outside the ‘integrated system’.
 We want a modular system, and we want to work with the best companies within their sector.
-We want the best WMS, the best CRM, best ecommerce, very good reporting from Glew Analytics, whose SaaS platform and custom reporting we use heavily, that integrates with all the things we need it to.
-When you go the ERP route, you lose the opportunity to hand pick who you’re workin with and the systems you actually want to use.
-In the end, it was a no brainer…’
+We want the best WMS, the best CRM, and the best ecommerce.
+We also want very good reporting from Glew Analytics, whose SaaS platform and custom reporting we use heavily, that integrates with all the things we need it to.
+When you go the ERP route, you lose the opportunity to hand-pick who you’re working with and the systems you actually want to use.
+In the end, it was a no-brainer…’

 Jason Greenwood – Founder of flashcards.co.nz, Ecommerce Director for Healthpost and Director of Solutions at Moustache Republic

 Jason needed to convince his management team that their back-end systems, at their rate of growth, would break down, be inflexible and unsustainable.
 Along with this, he needed to unravel a complex technology partnership.